 Total tons of rebar required for construction.

 Total number of precast tunnel liners (54,000 segments).

 Total kilograms of earth each tunnel boring machine dug (equivalent to 280 cars).

 - The TTC had 71 new Toronto Rocket subway trains in service in 2015.

 - The first new Toronto Rocket car was delivered to Wilson Subway Yard on October 1, 2010.
 The first Toronto Rocket train was officially launched into revenue service on July 21, 2011.

-- Delivery of 80 fully accessible train sets (480 cars), from Bombardier Transportation in Thunder Bay, is scheduled to take several years to complete.
+- Delivery of 82 fully accessible train sets (480 cars), from Bombardier Transportation in Thunder Bay, is scheduled to be completed by the end of 2016.

 - These trains replace the TTC’s oldest subway cars, most of which date from the 1970s, and will allow the TTC to meet future ridership demands once the Spadina Subway Extension opens for revenue service.